Skip to content

 Please decide on which configuration will suit your environment best and the corresponding BOARDS_URL & API_URL.
 These values will then be used in the following documentation.

-For more details on configuring an IBM HTTP WebServer as reverse proxy, please see here
+For more details on configuring a reverse proxy, please see below.

 OAuth